Ritsumeikan Asia Pacific University (Private)Graduate School of Asia Pacific Studies

 Necessary Curriculum to Obtain the Degrees

 A minimum of 32 credits is required for completion.
 As shown in the following table of credit requirements, JDS China students must take and pass a designated minimum number of credits from each Subject Category.
 Credits for a subject are obtained by earning a passing grade for that subject.
-All students must complete an extended piece of writing that presents the findings and conclusions of their individual research.
+In addition to obtaining the minimum required number of credits, all students must complete an extended piece of writing that presents the findings and conclusions of their individual research.
 ICP Major students may choose between a Master’s Thesis or a Research Report.

 |Subject Category||Minimum Required Credits|